JacobAsir/Fish-Farming-Expert-/README.md

 # 🐟 Fish Farming Expert System

-A sophisticated AI-powered chatbot application designed to provide expert guidance on fish farming and aquaculture practices.
+A AI-powered chatbot application designed to provide expert guidance on fish farming and aquaculture practices.
 Built with Streamlit and powered by OpenAI's fine-tuned language models, this system offers comprehensive advice on breeding, feeding, pond management, and disease prevention.

 ## 🌟 Features